jamsch/expo-speech-recognition/README.md

 // Custom (non-web) properties

-// Short custom phrases that are unique to your app recognition.contextualStrings = ["Carlsen", "Nepomniachtchi", "Praggnanandhaa"];
+recognition.contextualStrings = ["Carlsen", "Nepomniachtchi", "Praggnanandhaa"];
-// [Default: false] Prevent device from sending audio over the network.
-Only enabled if the device supports it. recognition.requiresOnDeviceRecognition = true;
-// [Default: false] Include punctuation in the recognition results.
-This applies to full stops and commas. recognition.addsPunctuation = true;
+recognition.requiresOnDeviceRecognition = true;
+recognition.addsPunctuation = true;
-// [Default: undefined] Android-specific options to pass to the recognizer. recognition.androidIntentOptions = {
+recognition.androidIntentOptions = {
   EXTRA_LANGUAGE_MODEL: "quick_response",
 };
-// [Default: undefined] The package name of the speech recognition service to use. recognition.androidRecognitionServicePackage = "com.google.android.googlequicksearchbox";
+recognition.androidRecognitionServicePackage =
+  "com.google.android.googlequicksearchbox";